 “Sustainable fabrics made from recycled plastics are used for the seats, carpets and mats and both look good and feel tough”

 Volvo knows how to build a comfortable car and the C40 uses its shared foundations with the XC40 to good effect, the combination of sleek lines with a raised seating position nailing what a huge number of drivers clearly like in their cars.
-Sustainable fabrics made from recycled plastics are used for the seats, carpets and mats and both look good and feel tough, while of course giving a satisfying glow of social responsibility.
-The clutter-free design of the interior also helps de-stress the driving experience, the only real negative being the poor visibility from the sloping roof and shallow windows.
+For a small; car, the C40 feels pretty spacious as well.
+Partly that’s thanks to the full-length glass sunroof, which lets the light spill in, front and rear.
+Sustainable fabrics made from recycled plastics are meanwhile used for the seats, carpets and mats and both look good and feel tough, while of course giving a satisfying glow of social responsibility.
+The clutter-free design of the interior also helps de-stress the driving experience, the only real negative being the poor visibility of the sloping roof and shallow windows.
 The rear seats are quite ‘inboard’ but there’s decent enough legroom and even the central passenger gets a half-decent perch and space for their feet either side of the bulge in the middle of the floor.
 If you need to carry a lot of stuff the square back end of the related XC40 Recharge is probably a better bet, though the boot is still a decent size on the C40.

 On the road the C40 rides well, even for its trendy combination of big wheels and the lack of sidewall in the tyres.
 Like most EVs, the weight helps plant it to the road in that respect and only the harshest bumps intrude on the calm inside, wind noise and other annoyances also well supressed for a soothing experience on the move.